bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 And `$MATCHPATTERN` is defined as `$MATCHPATTERN = 'A-Za-z-.*?';`.

 However we would like to additionally support numbers (`\d+`), and we really only want to support this in the context of alignments.
-Sequences in alignments are not [Bio::PrimarySeq](http://metacpan.org/pod/Bio::PrimarySeq) objects but [Bio::LocatableSeq](http://metacpan.org/pod/Bio::LocatableSeq), objects which is an extension of [Bio::PrimarySeq](http://metacpan.org/pod/Bio::PrimarySeq).
+Sequences in alignments are not [Bio::PrimarySeq](http://metacpan.org/pod/Bio::PrimarySeq) objects but [Bio::LocatableSeq](http://metacpan.org/pod/Bio::LocatableSeq) objects, which are extensions of [Bio::PrimarySeq](http://metacpan.org/pod/Bio::PrimarySeq).

 ```perl
 sub Bio::LocatableSeq::validate_seq {